Water Quality Is the #1 Health Factor

 How to Keep Water Cool

-- Clip-on fans: blow air across the water surface, can lower temp 2-4°C through evaporation
+Blow air across the water surface.
+Can lower temperature 2-4°C through evaporative cooling.

-- Location: keep the tank in the coolest room, away from windows and heat sources
+Keep the tank in the coolest room, away from windows, direct sunlight, and heat sources.

 The Nitrogen Cycle Explained